Outpatient clinic learning – 5 top tips

 Tip 4: Be part of the team

 You can show you are a team player by offering the doctor and nurses coffee and cake!
-If the consultant or senior likes you, they are more likely to offer more (say you seeing the patient first in subsequent clinics).
+If the consultant or senior likes you, they are more likely to offer more teaching (say you seeing the patient first in subsequent clinics).

 Tip 5: Swop clinics with student colleagues

 Many clinics are very specialised.
 So doing many of the same type of clinic in an attachment may not help that much.
-6-8-ish sessions of one clinic is enough.
+6-8-ish sessions of one clinic is usually enough.
 More than that you will not learn much more.
 So swop with colleagues, especially in medical/surgical areas that you don’t think you will cover.

 1. If the doctor has asked you a question and you don’t know the answer, don’t say “I don’t know”.
 It’s better to say “That’s a challenging question, I will get back to you later” (remember to email them with the correct answer when you have done your post clinic reading)